complyue/hadui/README.md

 ## Support (or lack thereof)

-Commercial support has not been planned, community is not formed yet, but hadui is an important part of my internal tool chain at work, it is:
+Commercial support has not been planned, community is not formed yet, but Hadui is an important part of my internal tool chain at work, it is:

 - macOS - regularly used on Mojave
 - Linux - regularly used on Ubuntu 18.04